moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 1. Head over to [https://young-scrubland-22306.herokuapp.com](https://young-scrubland-22306.herokuapp.com).

-2. You may then either [create a new account](https://young-scrubland-22306.herokuapp.com/signup) (not advised since you will then have the permissions of an intern until someone else bumps your role to something fancier) or [log into](https://young-scrubland-22306.herokuapp.com/login) one of the existing accounts.
-For their respective credentials, see point 9 of the [Local installation](#local-installation) above; they're identical.
+2. You may then either [create a new account](https://young-scrubland-22306.herokuapp.com/signup) or [log into](https://young-scrubland-22306.herokuapp.com/login) one of the existing accounts.
+For their respective credentials, see point 9 of the [Local installation](https://github.com/epfl-extension-school/capstone-project-wad-c5-s2-2995-2047#local-installation) above; they're identical.

 3. Have fun.